Company Logo - Home Link

 Lincoln’s Inn Fields

-A charming square with buildings now occupied by lawyers and surgeons, many believe that Lincoln’s Inn Fields holds the inspiration for the outside of Number 12 Grimmauld Place.
+A charming square with buildings now occupied by lawyers and surgeons, Alan says that he, and many other Harry Potter guides believe that Lincoln’s Inn Fields "holds the real inspiration for the outside of Number 12 Grimmauld Place."

-Muggles may have trouble viewing the house, of course, since there are a number of charms placed on it to protect its’ exact location.
+Of course, Muggles may have trouble viewing the house, as there are a number of charms placed on it to protect its’ exact location.

 Trafalgar Square